 The Liturgy Ministry is responsible for planning, communicating, and implementing the necessary liturgy associated with the celebration of the Mass and Holy Days, working closely with the Pastor and Director of Music to ensure that the Liturgy is relevant and enriches the community of the faithful.
-If you are interested in volunteering in one of these aspects of our faith, please contact the rectory
+If you are interested in donating your time and talent to any of the ministries below, please contact the rectory office at firstname.lastname@example.org

 Liturgical Ministries include: